 - Fixing Bugs: Seems like little things happen on occasion.
 Sometimes they happen to every visitor, sometimes they’re inconsistent or could be a browser issue.
 Keep a log of these items to correct and monitor over time.

 - Security Updates: SSL certificates are one thing for site security, as are the plugin updates and other patches that help you avoid vulnerabilities.

 - Creating Backups: Most hosting platforms have a backup option for your website.
 Still, it’s a good idea to keep backups of your website just in case.

 - Monitoring Inventory: Ensuring the latest products are on the site, removing old or outdated products and services to keep it fresh.

 Proper website maintenance can help you avoid a long list of potential issues.
 For example, if you notice your website is starting to become slow, don’t just ignore it or write it off as an Internet connection issue.
 Assess and identify the potential issues that are causing the slow down so you can correct it quickly.

 Keeping your website up to date can also help improve the bottom line.
 If you’re marketing to past customers, (and you should be), then your emails, social media posts, and review requests can encourage them to return to buy again.
 Showing new featured products and fresh displays get them back on the site browsing and buying.

 Websites Are Not “Set It and Forget It”

 Just like retail stores and restaurants require regular cleaning, fresh layouts, and new offerings, your website requires the same attention to detail.
 Nobody should have a website that is outdated and untouched.
 Businesses need to treat their website just like they would their brick-and-mortar location.
 Keep it clean, up to date, and manageable – and have a plan for regular updates.

+Need a website maintenance package tailored for your business?
 If you need help properly maintaining your website, hiring a dedicated team skilled in website development like RED66 Marketing can help.
 Have a question, just let us know!